 We expense all research and development expenses as incurred.
-We expect our research and development expenses to increase in the year ending December 31, 2016, as we continue our efforts related to discovering, evaluating and optimizing our MDPs as potential MBT drug candidates.
+We expect our research and development expenses to continue to increase for the remainder of the year ending December 31, 2016, as we continue our efforts related to discovering, evaluating and optimizing our MDPs as potential MBT drug candidates.